interrogator/corpkit/rst_docs/interpreter/corpkit.interpreter.interrogating.rst

    > search sampled for words matching '^[abcde]'

-The metadata filters will be observed when searching this corpus as well.
+Global metadata filters and subcorpus declarations will be observed when searching this corpus as well.